BLOG: Dilute and Mix

 Source: Jacqueline van Liere, Makor Care .

-💡 TIP: An easy guideline you can use is: 1 drop of essential oil per 1 teaspoon (approx. 5 ml) of carrier oil for a dilution of 1 %.
+💡 TIP: An easy guideline you can use is: 1 drop of essential oil per 1 teaspoon (approx. 5 ml) of carrier oil for a 1% dilution.

 As you may know, oil does not mix with water.
 So you need a substance that is fat soluble , such as one (or a combination) of the following products: